LianaTech/magento-cemimport/README.md

 Magento CEMImport Extension for importing data to Liana CEM

 * Currently, this module will import customers and orders data from Magento to CEM
+* Magento version up to 1.9.x is supported.
+Magento 2 is currently not supported.

 Usage
 =====